Unique Considerations

 Expert Tips

-- Document Everything: Keep detailed records of the salvage process, including photographs and notes on the condition of items salvaged.
-This can be vital for legal and insurance purposes.
+- Document Everything: Keep meticulous records of all salvage activities, including items recovered and their condition, as this can be vital for insurance claims and legal purposes.

 Local Regulations